bigcommerce/dev-docs/docs/stencil-docs/javascript-and-event-hooks/adding-javascript.md

 ## Page types and JavaScript API

-Stencil themes include an API for running JavaScript on a per-page basis.
-To properly write JavaScript for your theme, you will have the following page types available to you:
+To help you encapsulate your theme's logic, Stencil themes include an API for running JavaScript on a per-page basis.
+The following page types are available:

 * `pages/account/addresses`
 * `pages/account/add-address`